bhavikm/bhavikm.github.io/_pages/about.md

 Hey there, I'm a data scientist based in Melbourne, Australia.

 I've been working in data science, machine learning and software since 2012.
-I'm interested in all aspects of data science and machine learning.
 In the last 3 years I have developed extensive experience and interest in Natural Language Processing, especially with the application of Transformer models.
 My background in software engineering provides an invaluable asset in working as a data scientist.
 I'm constantly learning and building to push my skills and expand my knowledge.

 Currently available for new work in data science or machine learning engineering (particularly with a focus on NLP).
 Please <a href="/contact">get in touch</a> if you would like to work together.